Back to top

 There is an opioid abuse epidemic in Georgia and throughout the entire country.
 Opioids are used to dull the sensation of pain.
 Opioids are a class of drugs that include the illegal drug heroin, synthetic opioids such as fentanyl, and pain relievers available legally by prescription, such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, morphine, and many others.
 Many produce a sense of euphoria and result in addiction.

 Opioid drugs also pose the danger of accidental overdose, which can stop breathing.
 By definition, overdose is ingesting more than the recommended amount of a substance.
-Drug overdose often implies the toxic and overwhelming effect of drugs taken in amounts greater than the body has a capacity to handle.
+Drug overdose often implies the toxic and overwhelming effect of drugs taken in amounts more significant than the body can handle.

 Death and permanent organ damage can occur.

-Naloxone blocks or reverses the effects of opioid medication, including extreme drowsiness, slowed breathing or loss of consciousness.
-Naloxone is used to treat a narcotic overdose in an emergency situation.
+Naloxone blocks or reverses the effects of opioid medication, including extreme drowsiness, slowed breathing, or loss of consciousness.
+Naloxone is used to treat a narcotic overdose in an emergency.
 It should be used until the patient can receive emergency medical care for an overdose.

 Signs of Opioid Overdose